Rizwan-S/Socket_Chatbox/README.md

 4. sys

 # Execution of the file:
-Run python3 server.py in one terminal.
+1. Run python3 server.py in one terminal.
-Then run python3 client.py in different terminals on the same machine.
+2. Run python3 client.py in different terminals on the same machine.

 # Contribute:
 Contributions, issues and feature requests are welcome!